nresare/ssh-agent-client-rs/README.md

 This project is in early development.
 This is a roughly ordered todo-list:

-* Write code to add keys to an agent
-* Write to send and receive messages related to message signing
-* Figure out a more elegant way to assert on matches in the unit tests
 * Write an integration test that spins up an agent, adds a private key, signs a random message and validates the signature.

 ## License